-If you can, call, text or visit a friend.
-You don't have to talk about self harm, although it may help for your friend to know how you're feeling.
-If you prefer, you can chat about other things to take your mind off it.
+If you can, call, text or visit a friend or someone you feel comfortable around.
+You don’t have to talk about self-harm, although it may help for your friend to know how you’re feeling.
+If you prefer, you can chat about other things to take your mind off how you’re feeling.

 Create a happy box

 Create a happy box that you can go to when you need cheering up or calming down.
-Use a shoebox, and decorate it.
-Fill the box with things that make you happy.
-A DVD that makes you laugh, a book of inspirational quotes, pictures of friends or family who always cheer you up.
-Put anything in there that you feel will help you smile or calm you down when you are distressed and feel the urge to self harm.
-It may also help to write down a list of things you like about yourself that you can read when you are feeling the need to self harm.
-Write down the name and contact number of someone you can call when you need someone to talk to.
+You can use a shoebox for this, any box will do.
+Some people enjoy decorating the box.
+Fill it with things that make you happy.
+You could include photos that make you feel good, fidget toys, some sweets, something that has sentimental value or reminds you of something or someone you love.
+Put anything in there that you feel will help you smile or calm you down when you are distressed and feel thoughts of self-harm start.
+It may also help to write down a list of things you like about yourself that you can read when you are feeling the need to self-harm.

 It can be difficult to talk about your feelings – even knowing exactly how you’re feeling can be hard.
 Samaritans has a self-help app to provide a type of support that you can use without having to discuss your feelings with someone else.
 It will help you learn safe, memorable techniques for coping with things that are troubling you, through a range of interactive features.
 It can also help you make a plan to stay safe in a crisis, and keep track of things you can do away from the app to help yourself feel better.

 If you want to stop self-harming for good, there are a range of supports out there that can make this process easier.
 Every recovery journey is unique, but for many people, things like opening up to someone they trust, developing effective alternative coping mechanisms, and accessing professional mental health support are keys to unlocking recovery.
 Here are some articles that you may find helpful if you are considering your own self-harm recovery journey.